rundeck/rundeck/docs/en/administration/01-installation.md

 ###IIS as a reverse proxy

 This steps allow to "integrate" rundeck with IIS.
-This could be neccesary for example for these user cases:
+This could be necessary for example for these user cases:

 * to get rundeck through the port 80 in a subdirectory of IIS (e.g. `http://yoursite/rundeck`)
 * when It is already set up a SSL certificate for a site and you want to reuse it without fiddling with the java certstore